misinformed

 A majority of Republicans opposed the first two pardon categories, and the only actions we, the people, ranked as lower in priority were tariffs (6%), ending Title IX protections for transgender students — done!
 (5%), withdrawing from the Paris climate agreement — done!
 (3%), and investigating Jack Smith (1%)

-And let’s be clear: when claiming something as consequential as a mandate, even claiming 49.8% support is a gross distortion of reality.
-There are 244,666,890 eligible voters in our country, Trump won 31.6% of them;20 and 341 million Americans in the world in total, only 22.7% of whom voted for the Man In Fulvous.
-As we’ll show in part 2 of this series, considering non-voters to be Trump supporters is a convenient elite/Republican fiction, while considering the will of those among our citizenry who can’t vote at all as being either inconsequential — or represented by those who can (a la the infamous three-fifths rule) — is frankly un-American.21
+And let’s be clear: when asserting something as consequential as a mandate, even claiming 49.8% support for it is a gross distortion of reality.
+There are 244,666,890 eligible voters in our country, Trump won 31.6% of them;22 and 341 million Americans in the world in total, only 22.7% of whom voted for the Man In Fulvous.
+As we’ll show in part 2 of this series, considering non-voters to be de facto Trump supporters is a convenient elite/Republican fiction, while considering the will of those among our citizenry who can’t vote at all as being either inconsequential — or represented by those who can (a la the infamous three-fifths rule) — is frankly un-American.23

 So what does Trump have a mandate to do?
 Well, as usual he’s doing his best to stay ahead of the pollsters.
 Officially and technically, we have no idea (yet) whether we, the people, favor: